STOP SMOKING HYPNOSIS CASES

 I asked him if he wanted to see past the curtain, and when I got agreement, I described a vision of seeing himself fit and healthy, wealthy and enjoying family life.
 Then I asked him if that was what he wanted, and if he was ready to take the last step to achieve it.
 I told him to take the last step into his new life and to describe what he was experiencing.
 He stepped across.
 Now he had exactly what he wanted.

 And that was the job done.
 He had crossed the threshold from being a smoker to a non smoker for life.

-I believe that if you listen to the client, you will learn precisely how to deal with their issues.
-All you then have to do is to match what you say to what they want.
+I believe that when I listen to the client, I will learn precisely how to deal with your issues.
+All I have to do then is to match what I say to what you want.

 Stop smoking hypnosis cases: The Weekend Smoker